adamd1008/portfolio/projects/surf/README.md

 (This should work for Mac and Linux!)

 * Create a shortcut to `run.sh`
-* (What's the chance you don't have python installed and not in your `PATH`?
-Especially on Linux :])
+* What's the likelihood you don't have Python installed and it's not in your `PATH`?
+Especially on Linux! :]

 ## Surf servers